 Colombia arrests ex-senator linked to Odebrecht graft scandal

-Colombian authorities have arrested a former senator for allegedly taking $4.6 million in bribes to help Odebrecht SA [ODBES.UL] win a road-building contract, as fallout from a massive corruption scandal continues to bite Latin America's No. 1 engineering firm.
+Jan 15 Colombian authorities have arrested a former senator for allegedly taking $4.6 million in bribes to help Odebrecht SA win a road-building contract, as fallout from a massive corruption scandal continues to bite Latin America's No. 1 engineering firm.

 Comments